SasiMitraB/MTH327Notes/depth_first_search.md

 # Depth First Search

 As its name implies, depth first search searches "deeper" in the graph whenever possible.
 Depth first search explores edges out of the most recently discovered vertex $v$ that still has unexplored edges leaving it.
 Once all of $v$ ’s edges have been explored, the search "backtracks" to explore edges leaving the vertex from which v was discovered.
 This process continues until all vertices that are reachable from the original source vertex have been discovered.
-If any undiscovered vertices remain, then depth-ûrst search selects one of them as a new source, repeating the search from that source.
+If any undiscovered vertices remain, then depth first search selects one of them as a new source, repeating the search from that source.
 The algorith repeats this process until every vertex is discovered.

 Like BFS, we color the vertices as we go.
 Each vertex is initially white, and is grayed when it is discovered in the search, and it blacked when it is finished (ie, when it's adjacency list is completely discovered).